anuvyklack/hydra.nvim/README.md

 Hydra defines next highlight groups with their defaults:

 ```
 HydraRed        #FF5733
 HydraBlue       #5EBCF6
 HydraAmaranth   #ff1757
 HydraTeal       #00a1a1
 HydraPink       #ff55de
-HydraHint    link  NormalFloat
-HydraBorder  link  FloatBorder
 ```

-`HydraHint` defines the fore- and background of the hint window.
+- `HydraHint` — linked to `NormalFloat`, defines the fore- and background of the hint window;
-`HydraBorder` defines the fore- and background of the border.
+- `HydraBorder` —  linked to `FloatBorder`, defines the fore- and background of the border.

 ## Keymap utility functions